-The Arbitration Act 1996 applies where the seat of the arbitration is in England, Wales or Northern Ireland.

-The following sections of the Arbitration Act may apply, where the seat of the arbitration is outside England, Wales or Northern Ireland:
+Where the seat of the arbitration is outside England, Wales or Northern Ireland, the following sections of the Arbitration Act may apply:

 - Sections 9 to 11 (stay of legal proceedings). - Section 43 (securing the attendance of witnesses). - Section 44 (court powers exercisable in support of arbitral proceedings). - Section 66 (enforcement of arbitral awards).